SumoLogic/sumologic-otel-collector/docs/migration.md

 ### Host Name

-Host name can be set in the sumologic exporter configuration.
+Host name can be set in the [Source Processor][source-templates] configuration.
-The exporter will set the host name for every record sent to Sumo Logic:
+The processor will set the host name for every record sent to Sumo Logic:

 ```yaml
 extensions: